Frederick Cleveland Smith

 Frederick Cleveland Smith (July 29, 1884 – July 16, 1956) was an American physician and politician who served six terms as a Republican member of the U.S. House of Representatives from Ohio from 1939 to 1951.

 Early life and career

 Frederick C. Smith was born in Shanesville, Ohio.
-He graduated in osteopathic medicine at Kirksville, Missouri, and practiced there for several years.
-He went abroad and continued his study of medicine in Frankfurt, Germany, and in Vienna, Austria.
+He pursued higher education in osteopathic medicine in Kirksville, Missouri, and practiced there for several years.
+He then traveled overseas to continue his study of medicine in Frankfurt, Germany, and in Vienna, Austria.

-In 1917 was licensed to practice medicine and surgery in the State of Ohio and commenced practice at Marion, Ohio.
-He was mayor of Marion, Ohio, from January 1936 until January 1, 1939, when he resigned.
+In 1917, Smith was licensed to practice medicine and surgery in the State of Ohio and opened his practice in Marion, Ohio.
+He also served as mayor in Marion, Ohio from January 1936 until January 1, 1939, when he resigned.

 Smith founded the Frederick C. Smith Clinic in Marion, which brought together doctors in various fields in a practice that benefited from each doctor's specialty.
 The original clinic was located on East Church Street.
-The concern continues in Marion, Ohio, and still bears the name of Dr. Smith.
+The concern continues in Marion, Ohio, and still bears Smith's name.